PetterS/spii/README.md

 Benchmarks
 ----------
-The solver comes with extensive benchmarks.
+The solver comes with extensive benchmarks and tests.

 * The NIST collection of non-linear least-squares problems. http://www.itl.nist.gov/div898/strd/nls/nls_main.shtml
 * Test functions from More et al. [2].